thisissoon/FM-API/README.rst

     Status: 201 Created
     Strict-Transport-Security: max-age=31536000; includeSubdomains; preload

-Once a valid ``Auth-Token`` has been retrieved this can be used for each subsequent request to protected resources.
+Once a valid ``Access-Token`` has been retrieved this can be used for each subsequent request to protected resources.
 This can be stored in a cookie for example and could bypass the need for Google+ OAuth2 login.

 Resources